-The Authority's significant accounting policies are set forth in Note 1 to the Authority's 2020 financial statements.
+The Authority's significant accounting policies are set forth in Note 1 to the Authority's 2021 financial statements.
 The implementation of these statements did not have a material effect on the Authority's financial statements.

-During the year ended September 30, 2020, GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which postpones the effective dates of GASB Statement No. 84, 89, 90, 91, 92 and 93 by one year and GASB Statement No. 87 by 18 months; however, earlier application of the provisions addressed in GASB Statement No. 95 is encouraged and is permitted to the extent specified in each pronouncement as originally issued.
+In 2020, GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which postponed the effective dates of GASB Statement No. 84, 89, 90, 91, 92 and 93 by one year and GASB Statement No. 87 by 18 months; however, earlier application of the provisions addressed in GASB Statement No. 95 is encouraged and is permitted to the extent specified in each pronouncement as originally issued.
 In accordance with GASB Statement No. 95, management has elected to postpone implementation of these statements.